HammyHavoc/public/Beliefs.md

 On The Self
 -----------
-* Free will is mostly an illusion (but does exist in limited form)
+* Free will exists for 0.1% of humanity, however most people are sheeple
 * Pure altruism is an illusion (but kindness is not)
 * We tell stories in order to create and remember meaning
-* Consciousness is the result of a feedback loop between our story-making cortex and our subconscious (ain't it nice though?)
+* Consciousness is the result of a feedback loop between our story-making cortex and our subconscious
 * Privacy is not a human right, just a temporary side effect of not being truly connected to others
 * Giving up our privacy and individuality in exchange for better connection will be the norm by 2050